malach-it/developers.boruta/docs/provider-configuration/configure-identity-providers.md

 # Identity providers configuration

-Identity providers are the entities helping to customize the end-user authentication, and identity management pages and enabled features.
+Identity providers are the entities helping to __customize the end-user authentication__, and identity management templates and enabled features.

 ## Architecture